 "Death in folklore, when not associated with the more violent sorts of death-dealers, is generally rather ambiguous," Midori concludes, "which is of course the nature of death itself.
 At some point we must accept and embrace it, because it is the fate of us all -- yet we resist it (at least at certain times in our lives) because of its finality.
 Death figures in folk and fairy tales allow us to personalize our contact with death long enough to confront it, to argue with it, to pit our wits against it . . . and perhaps, if we are lucky, to finally make peace with it."

 This is fertile ground for fantasy writers, some of whom have already made good use of it: Ursula K. Le Guin in The Farthest Shore, Jane Yolen in Cards of Grief, Rachel Pollack in Godmother Night, Neil Gaiman in his Sandman comics, etc..
 But there's still much territory to explore as the fantasy genre ages and matures... and as we fantasy writers and artists age and mature along with it.

 The marvelously macabre photographs today are by the American photographer Daniel Vazquez, who lives and works in the Bay Area of California.
-Please visit his "American Ghoul" website and Instagram page to see more of his stunning work (and to purchase his prints).
+Please visit his "American Ghoul" website and Instagram page to see more of his stunning work.

-Pictures: The photographs above are by Daniel Vazquez; all rights reserved by the artist.
-The illustrations are: "Godfather Death" by Johnny B. Gruelle (1880-1938) and the Death tarot card by Pamela Colman Smith (1878-1951).
-Words: Many thanks to Midori Snyder for her contribitions to this essay.
-(Go here to read some of her own essays on myth and folklore, highly recommended.)
-All rights to the text above reserved by the authors.
+The photographs above are by Daniel Vazquez.
+The illustrations are: "Godfather Death" by Johnny B. Gruelle (1880-1938), and the Death tarot card by Pamela Colman Smith (1878-1951).
+All rights to the art and text above reserved by the artists and authors.
+Many thanks to Midori Snyder for her contribitions to this essay.
+Further reading: Katherine Langrish on death in fantasy literature.